klausjohannsen/GA_North_Atlantic_3d/README.md

-# GA North Atlantic 3d
+# Genetic algorithm for regional optimisation of Emergent Constraints in the water column North Atlantic

 This software is related to the COLUMBIA project and the 3d optimization in the publication 'Gulf Stream and interior western boundary volume transport as key regions to constrain the future North Atlantic Carbon Uptake' by Nadine Goris et al.